JorgeLGonzalez/dungeon_crawl_p2p/README.md

 But for now, lets generate walls vs floors (just diff color boxes for now).
 And lets create the diff room architects.
 We can add exit and amulet and player.

-- [x] display item tool tip when standing over it
-  - [x] BUG: showing tooltip on entity out of FOV (still bit of a rounding error when item is just outside FOV, but good enough)
-  - [x] BUG: on_player_move: local player Hide even though inactive tooltip
-  - [x] BUG: hit test of mouse is off. zoom in and move over item to fine tune
-  - [x] BUG: zooming should hide tooltip
-  - [x] consider breaking up toggle_trigger into diff mods
-  - [x] log to confirm when event trigger systems fire
-  - [x] refactor player movement
-  - [x] try out the on event check for system.
-  - [x] Maybe the trigger observer stuff? https://taintedcoders.com/bevy/events
-  - [x] reusable fn to detect if tooltip is active: local player move,
-  - [x] create tooltip plugin
-  - [x] document tooltips
-  - [x] test in p2p and synctest
-  - [x] Consider using entity pos for mouse tooltip.
-Then both tooltips could be the same.
-But need to figure out how to convert from game to hud coordinates
 - [ ] deploy such that it can be used across devices (ideally over internet)
 - [ ] cellular automata dungeon generation
   - [ ] spawn_dungeon: should use insert_batch as that is more efficient